Before you get started with

 object that stores all metadata files of your virtual machine.
 Based on the assigned

-virtual machine storage policy, vSAN
+virtual machine storage policy, vSAN provisions

 and manages each object individually, which might also involve creating a RAID